[Updated: Feb 1, 2020]

 I could go on…

 LinkedIn for business continues to grow as it has now for years.
 There’s no reason not to be on the platform because it presents a WORLD of opportunity.

 One cool way people have been testing the waters of LinkedIn is with social selling.

 The idea behind social selling is that you are leveraging an already established network to achieve your sales goals.
-You are prospecting for leads through already built and trusted relationships.
-LinkedIn is seen as the most effective networking site to accomplish this.
+You are prospecting for leads through already built and trusted relationships, whether it be manually or with the help of automation tools like LinkedHelper, LinkedIn is seen as the most effective networking site to accomplish this.

 Here are some social selling metrics according to LinkedIn: